Fardeen-Amini/IT-SysAdmin/README.md

 # IT-SysAdmin Project
 # Windows Server 2022 Domain Controller Lab

-This project simulates a real-world SysAdmin environment using Hyper-V, Windows Server 2022, and real office computers.
-The goal was to create a working Domain Controller, join physical PCs to the domain, and manage users via Active Directory.
+In this project, I simulated a real-world System Administrator environment using Hyper-V, Windows Server 2022, and physical office computers.
+My goal was to create a fully functional Domain Controller, connect real PCs to the domain, and manage users through Active Directory.

 ---